xulihang/BasicCAT-website/imagetrans/index.md

 The server allows users using ImageTrans through the web.
 Params can be adjusted to adapt to different images.
 The video above uses a fast mode, which normally takes less than 10 seconds to translate an image.

 There are two online versions at present.
 Version 1 relies on ImageTrans.
 It has a better result but there is a 5 times per day limit.
-Version 2 does not rely on ImageTrans and users can use their own API keys.
-There is no requests limit.
+Version 2 does not rely on ImageTrans and has limited functions, but users can use their own API keys and there is also no requests limit.

 * [Server (Version 1)](http://www.xulihang.me:51045/imagetrans.html)
 * [Server (Version 2)](http://www.xulihang.me:51045/index.html)